How do I get help from HMRC with tax and tax credits?

 You may find it more convenient to contact HMRC online, using an interpreter or translation tool to help you – more on this below.

 If you do not manage to sort the problem out with HMRC, and cannot afford professional advice, then you can contact TaxAid, an independent tax charity.

-Their number is 0345 120 3779 - you can get someone who speaks English to ring the helpline for you.
+You can get someone who speaks English to ring the helpline for you.
+You should be in the same room as them when they ring.

 If you cannot phone their helpline, then you can contact them via an online form.
 Again, you could use an interpreter or a translation tool to help you complete the online form.

 TaxAid are not able to provide a translator but they can help you to reach HMRC.
-TaxAid may also be able to offer you an appointment, and you can bring your own translator to that.
+If you need their support to resolve your issue with HMRC, TaxAid may also be able to offer you an appointment with one of their caseworkers, and you can bring your own translator to that.